Geomagnetic constraints on Millicharged Dark Matter

+We note that regions with large $e_m$, where mDM is repelled significantly by the geomagnetic potential, remain unconstrained by current SuperMAG and SNIPE Hunt data.
+This is because, at the edge of our sensitivity window for $m_\phi$, the minimum detectable signal exceeds the saturation value of $1.43\,\mathrm{pT}$, as discussed below Eq.~(\ref{eq:phigen}).
+As a result, mDM with sufficiently large charges becomes undetectable in this regime.
+These lower bounds are derived using the wave function from Eq.~(\ref{eq:phigen}) in the signal estimation.
+Still, within the relevant mass range, enhancing the magnetometer sensitivity by a factor of three would suffice to fully cover the large-charge parameter space.
+This points to a realistic and promising direction for future experimental efforts to close the remaining gap in the mDM search.
+As shown in Fig.~\ref{fig:sens}, the projected sensitivity of a high-performance LEMI-120 induction coil magnetometer, operating in the $0.5 \sim 5\,\mathrm{Hz}$ range for one week, can reach this level~\cite{SNIPEhunt2025}.

-{\it \textbf{Conclusion}.} We have presented a novel approach to probe the ultralight millicharged dark matters (mCPs) by measuring their geomagnetic signals.
-Using classical field theory we calculated the quasi static monochromatic magnetic field signal sourced by the effective current associated with the millicharged dark matter field, which shows a unique inverse proportionality to the square of the mCPs mass.
-By reinterpreting the data from the SuperMAG and SNIPE Hunt experiments, we have estimated stringent constraints on the effective charge of dark matter bosonic mCPs in specific mass ranges.
-These constraints are up to seventeen orders of magnitude stronger than stellar cooling bounds.
-Finally, the search for mCPs as a dark matter, by monitoring the Earth's magnetic activity utilizing high-precision magnetometers, holds great potential for further advancements in this field.
-Future dedicated measurements of the Earth's magnetic activity are expected to yield even stronger sensitivity and the possibility to explore dark matter mCPs in other mass ranges, facilitating a deeper understanding of the nature of dark matter.
+{\it \textbf{Conclusion and outlook}.} We have presented a novel approach to probe ultralight mDM by measuring their geomagnetic signals.
+Using classical field theory, we calculated the quasi-static monochromatic magnetic field sourced by the effective current associated with the mDM field, which exhibits a distinctive inverse-square dependence on the mDM mass.
+By reinterpreting the data from the SuperMAG and SNIPE Hunt experiments, we have derived stringent constraints on the effective charge of bosonic mDM over specific mass ranges.
+These bounds exceed stellar cooling limits by over thirteen and up to eighteen orders of magnitude.
+For two narrow mass windows, unconstrained regions remain at large $e_m$ due to the repulsion of mDM by the geomagnetic potential.
+Nonetheless, a factor of three improvement in magnetometer sensitivity would be sufficient to close these gaps.
+Finally, a global network of high-precision magnetometers monitoring Earth's magnetic field could offer a powerful platform for ultralight mDM detection in the future.